Tarjim-io/tarjim-laravel-client/README.md

 - `--namespace[=NAMESPACE]`: Namespace(s); can be a string or array (multiple values allowed).
 - `--verified[=VERIFIED]`: Verification flag (boolean).
 - `--apikey[=APIKEY]`: API key for the service.
-- `-h, --help`: Display help for this command.

 ---

 ### `php artisan tarjim:export-json`